emiliendilly/website/content/papers/paper3/index.md

 ---
-title: "Mechanosensitive Growth Drives Tendril Writhing Dynamics in climbing plants"
+title: "Internal stress controls tendril writhing dynamics in climbing plants"
-date: 2025-09-02
+date: 2026-07-13
-tags: ["Tendrils" , "Curvature" , "Morphoelasticity" , "Kirchhoff rod" , "Helix" , "Perversions" , "Writhing" , "Instability" , "Nonlinear" , "Elasticity" , "Growth"]
+tags: ["Tendrils", "Curvature", "Morphoelasticity", "Kirchhoff rod", "Helix", "Perversions", "Writhing", "Instability", "Nonlinear", "Elasticity", "Growth", "Mechanosensitivity"]
-author: ["Dilly, Émilien","Derr, Julien ","Zanchi, D. "]
+author: ["Dilly, Émilien", "Derr, Julien", "Zanchi, D."]
 description: "Tendrils are plant organs that generate curvature to create spring-like connections to supports, enabling climbing.
-This curvature often leads to the formation of helices, primarily arising from differential growth across the tendril’s cross section, acting as a bistrip-like curvature mechanism.
-The process is studied experimentally under varying boundary conditions, such as applied axial forces, and a model is proposed to explain and predict the different observed behaviors."
+This curvature arises from differential growth and is strongly influenced by internal stresses and external mechanical constraints.
+Experiments under varying axial forces reveal two distinct coiling regimes, which are captured by a morphoelastic bi-strip model coupled to Kirchhoff rod theory."
 summary: "Tendrils are plant organs that generate curvature to create spring-like connections to supports, enabling climbing.
-This curvature often leads to the formation of helices, primarily arising from differential growth across the tendril’s cross section, acting as a bistrip-like curvature mechanism.
-The process is studied experimentally under varying boundary conditions, such as applied axial forces, and a model is proposed to explain and predict the different observed behaviors."
+This curvature arises from differential growth and is strongly influenced by internal stresses and external mechanical constraints.
+Experiments under varying axial forces reveal two distinct coiling regimes, which are captured by a morphoelastic bi-strip model coupled to Kirchhoff rod theory."
 cover:
     image: "paper3.webp"
     alt: "Writhing of cucumber tendril under fixed force"